-Methods and Resources for Teaching English Language Learners This course introduces a variety of methods and resources for teaching English Language
+Methods and Resources for Teaching English Language Learners

 This course introduces a variety of methods and resources for teaching English Language Learners through the lens of instructional and assessment issues.
 Application of teaching and learning best practices that lead to language growth is emphasized throughout the course.